derektypist/longest-palindromic-subsequence/README.md

 This project uses the technologies of HTML5, CSS3, JavaScript, Bootstrap 5.0.0-beta3 and Google Fonts.
 JavaScript is used for validating text input, dynamic programming and array manipulation.

+## Testing

+Ensure that the user stories have been met.

+## Deployment

+Deployed on [GitHub Pages](https://derektypist.github.io/longest-palindromic-subsequence) at the main branch.

+## Credits

+### Content

+Written by me.

+### Acknowledgements

+[Geeks for Geeks](https://www.geeksforgeeks.org/longest-palindrome-subsequence-space/) on the article of Longest Palindromic Subsequence.
+Last Accessed on 10 April 2021.